meoow/rtl8812au-dkms/Readme.md

 The driver was originally from [HERE](http://www.comfast.cn/upload/%E8%BD%AF%E4%BB%B6%E9%A9%B1%E5%8A%A8/%E7%BD%91%E5%8D%A1%E7%B1%BB/8812AU%20912%E3%80%817500AC/linux/RTL8812AU_linux_v4.3.8_12175.20140902.zip).

-I tweaked the Makefile a bit in order to compile it on Raspberry Pi, which is the default platform in this configuration, as well as make it compatible with dkms.
+The driver was tested on **Raspberry Pi 2** under updated **ArchLinux ARM** for **Comfast CF-912AC**.
+It should be compatible with other WiFi USB adapters with the same chip of 8812au inside.

-You should change the target platform in Makefile if you want to build it for different architecture.
+The default platform is X86.
+You should change the target platform in Makefile if you want to build for different architectures.

-The driver was tested on **Raspberry Pi 2** under updated **ArchLinux ARM** for **Comfast CF-912AC**

 Note that the kernel should has configuration as below<sup>[1]</sup>:
 ```